MomoPewpew/DvZ-1.19.2-resource-pack/README.md

 The following items are used for different categories of custom models:
 - Weapons/Tools: `music_disc_cat` - No crafting recipes, unplacable, unstackable
 - Items: `rabbit_foot` - No crafting recipes, unplacable, stackable
-- Hats/Helmets: `carved_pumpkin` - Wearable, no crafting recipes, but unfortunately placable and stackable
+- Hats/Helmets: `carved_pumpkin` - Wearable, no crafting recipes, but unfortunately placable and stackable ⚠ does not support transparency! ⚠
 - Statues: also `carved_pumpkin` - Easy to place on armor stand, but current models have to be reworked for this
 - Tools: nearest vanilla tool - depends on mining speed, (can be enchanted?)
-- Special exceptions based on vanilla mechanics (Shields, Buffalo Horn, etc.)
+- Special exceptions based on vanilla mechanics (Shields, Bows, Buffalo Horn, etc.)
 - Custom GUIs: `jigsaw`

 | name                          | item, custom model data | comments                          |